A Coq Mechanization of JavaScript Regular Expression Semantics: A Shallow-Embedded Coq Mechanization of JavaScript Regexes

 An implicit feature of the AST representation of regexes used by the specification is that it is possible to navigate the AST upward, which in particular allows it to retrieve the \emph{root} of the regex AST.\@ This is used in a few functions of the specification.
-For example, as mentioned earlier, the index of a group is determined by counting the number of left parentheses appearing before it in the whole AST.\@ This is done by the \inlinecode{CountLeftCapturingParenthesesBefore} function~\cite[22.2.1.3]{ecma_262}, shown in \cref{fig:high-level-spec}.
-Consider the regex $r = \pgroup{(a)\disj{}(a)}b$ defined in \cref{fig:non-loc-regex}. \inlinecode{CountLeftCapturingParenthesesBefore} should return 0 when called on its sub-regex $r_1$ (its first capture group), as no parentheses appear above or to the left of it.
-When called on $r_2$ (its second capture group), the function should return 1 as there is one parentheses on its left, namely the one in $r_1$.
+For example, as mentioned earlier, the index of a group is determined by counting the number of left parentheses appearing before it in the whole AST.\@ This is done by the \inlinecode{CountLeftCapturingParensBefore} function~\cite[22.2.1.3]{ecma_262}, shown in \cref{fig:high-level-spec}.
+Consider the regex $r = \pgroup{(\ch{a})\disj{}(\ch{a})}\ch{b}$ defined in \cref{fig:non-loc-regex}. \inlinecode{CountLeftCapturingParensBefore} should return 0 when called on sub-regex $r_1$ (the first capture group), as no parentheses appear above or to the left of it.
+When called on $r_2$ (the second capture group), the function should return 1 as there is one opening parenthesis on its left, namely the one in $r_1$.
 This is one of the few functions in the ECMAScript regex pseudocode that are specified with such high-level descriptions, and without precise pseudocode instructions for each step.